colinswrath/WindsOfTheNorth/README.md

 *Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.*

-*Please make sure to back up your RaceMenu Presets when updating.
-You can place them in the `[NoDelete] Winds of the North RaceMenu Presets` mod.*

 ## Removing the Modlist
 Simply delete the entire modlist folder and you should be good to go.